-Mihai Ritivoiu was born in Bucharest and began piano lessons at the age of 6.
-In 2012 he graduated with the highest honours from the National University of Music in Bucharest and graduated from the Guildhall School of Music & Drama in 2016.Read More
+Mihai graduated with the highest honours from the National University of Music in Bucharest in 2012 under the tutorage of Professor Viniciu Moroianu, and subsequently obtained his Masters and Artist Diploma degrees with Distinction from the Guildhall School of Music & Drama in London.Read More

 When it came to Chopin's Polonaise - Fantasy, Op.
 61, Ritivoiu totally conveyed the dreaminess of this work, coupled with the excitement of the melodic and harmonic dance sections that Chopin is so passionately remembered for. ...
 The exquisite Pavane from the 2nd Piano Suite, Op.
 10 [by Enescu], allowed Ritivoiu to display his mastery of temporal pacing and the control of vague harmonies in this evocative work.